Spa Business Plan Template & Example

 Freddy’s business offers inexpensive facial treatments and neck massages and focuses on volume over quality.
 It also has a large customer base, with a large percentage being teens between 13 and 18 years of age.

-[Company Name] has several advantages over Freddy’s Fast Day Spa including:
+[Spa Name] has several advantages over Freddy’s Fast Day Spa, including:

 • A focus on service quality rather than speed alone to ensure repeat visits.
-[Company Name] will spend on average 20 more minutes with its clients than Freddy’s.
+[Spa Name] will spend, on average, 20 more minutes with its clients than Freddy’s.

 Competitive Pricing